Players Weekend

-Players Weekend was an annual Major League Baseball (MLB) event held from 2017 to 2019 in which players on all 30 MLB teams wore colorful baseball uniforms based on youth sports designs and sported nicknames on the back of their jerseys during regular season games.
-The league also relaxed the rules for cleats, batting gloves, wristbands, compression sleeves, catcher's masks, and bats, allowing players to use custom-designed gear.
-The multi-day event was designed to give players the opportunity to express their personal style, appeal to the youth demographic, and acquaint hometown fans with newer team members.
+Players Weekend is an annual Major League Baseball (MLB) event held since 2024, and previously from 2017 to 2019, in which players on all 30 MLB teams wear some atypical baseball uniform elements during regular-season games.
+The 2017–2019 editions of the event featured special uniforms with nicknames.
+The league also relaxes the rules for other equipment, such as cleats, batting gloves, wristbands, compression sleeves, catcher's masks, and bats, allowing players to use custom-designed gear.
+With the COVID-shortened 2020 season and a change that season in uniform suppliers from Majestic to Nike, the event was on hiatus from 2020 through 2023.
+The event returned in 2024, with players wearing special baseball caps.

-In a departure from previous seasons, the 2019 event saw monochromatic uniforms and caps.
-The all-white or all-black apparel was intended to make logos and accessories, which players were allowed to customize, stand out more.

-Following the COVID-19 pandemic-shortened 2020 season and a change that season in uniform suppliers from Majestic to Nike (Nike added their logo to all 30 MLB uniforms, also of which instituted a new "City Connect" uniform program), the event did not return for 2021.
+The multi-day event was originally intended to give players the opportunity to express their personal style, appeal to the youth demographic, and acquaint hometown fans with newer team members.
+The 2024 edition focused on players assisting their favorite charities and connecting with fans.

 Origin

-MLB and the Major League Baseball Players Association (MLBPA) announced the venture on August 10, 2017.
+Major League Baseball (MLB) and the Major League Baseball Players Association (MLBPA) announced the venture on August 10, 2017.
 According to the MLBPA website, CC Sabathia of the New York Yankees, Bo Schultz of the Toronto Blue Jays, and Josh Thole of the Arizona Diamondbacks were "instrumental in developing the concept" together with representatives from the MLBPA and MLB.
 The event was designed to give players the opportunity to express their personal style, and to acquaint hometown fans with newer team members.
-The introduction of colorful uniforms and nicknames also reached out to the youth demographic.
+The introduction of colorful baseball uniforms and nicknames also reached out to the youth demographic.

-The inaugural Players Weekend took place on August 25–27, 2017.

-Uniform details
+2017–2019

+The first three editions of Players Weekend took place on August 25–27, 2017; August 24–26, 2018; and August 23–25, 2019.
+The special uniforms designed for Players Weekend were also worn during the MLB Little League Classic each of those seasons, with the Classic being held the Sunday prior to the start of Players Weekend—an exception was made in 2019, when teams participating in the Classic wore colorful uniforms rather than that season's monochromatic uniforms of Players Weekend.